The Buzz

 There’s a mountain of evidence that proves that when people have control over the lighting in their hotel room (or hospital room, classroom, office, etc.) they are more content.
 And modern lighting provides guests with more control than ever before.

-Today, guests can control the intensity and adjust the color temperature of their lights, intuitively knowing that warm, yellowish light creates a relaxing ambiance while a bright-white light is a great energy booster when it’s time to get to work.
+Today, guests can control the intensity and adjust the color temperature of their lights, intuitively knowing that warm, yellowish light creates a relaxing ambiance, while a bright white light is a great energy booster when it’s time to get to work.

 Providing guests with a variety of controllable lighting options makes their customized space feel more like home.